unrealnerd/roulette/README.md

 The application uses Mongodb as repository and [$sample aggreation](https://docs.mongodb.com/manual/reference/operator/aggregation/sample/index.html) and returns N Random Phrases.

+For the house sake- Now the application is able to do basic CRUD operations as well as new N first/last aggregations added.

 ## Usage:

 You can run this application using VSCode `F5` or just run `docker-compose up`